-Sightsavers Ireland continue to be very appreciative of the support generously provided by the Government's Department of Foreign Affairs and Trade, through the continued partnership with Irish Aid and Programme Grant II (PGII) funding.
-Sightsavers Ireland is particularly appreciative of the flexibility displayed by Irish Aid during the pandemic enabling Country Office teams to adapt to the changing context.
-This vital collaboration which delivers programmes across the four West African countries of Senegal, Sierra Leone, Liberia and Cameroon is a significant part of enabling Sightsavers Ireland to deliver our mission.
+Sightsavers Ireland continues to be very appreciative of the support generously provided by the Government's Department of Foreign Affairs and Trade, through the continued partnership with Irish Aid and the final year of Programme Grant II (PGII) funding.
+This vital collaboration which delivered programmes across the four Central and West African countries of Senegal, Sierra Leone, Liberia and Cameroon was significant in enabling Sightsavers Ireland to deliver our mission.

-The projects supported by PGII include improving access to quality eye health services for people living in Liberia, Senegal and Sierra Leone and the treatment of neglected tropical diseases in Sierra Leone as we look to eliminate onchocerciasis.
-In Senegal and Cameroon, we continue to promote education for children with disabilities at primary school level, and support the national and local participation of people with disabilities in the political process with great success.
+The projects supported by PGII included improving access to quality eye health services for people living in Liberia, Senegal and Sierra Leone and the treatment of neglected tropical diseases in Sierra Leone as we look to eliminate onchocerciasis (river blindness).
+In Senegal and Cameroon, we promoted education for children with disabilities at primary school level and supported the national and local participation of people with disabilities in the political process with great success.